mpuerta004/GnossDeustoOnto/Documentation/README.md

 As mentioned above, foaf:Person in ROH is based on FOAF (Friend of a Friend \[2\], following patterns used in VIVO.
-That explains why it includes some of the basic FOAF properties such as foaf:name, foaf:nick, foaf:title, foaf:mbox (note that this in fact an object property), foaf:img (note that this in fact an object property), vivo:description, foaf:firstName and foaf:surname.
-However, it considers all attributes and links defined in CERIF through the cfPers entity. foaf:Person incorporates the following data properties declared as attributes in cfPers, especially: identifier (vivo:identifier but preferrably roh:ORCID), roh:birthdate, foaf:gender, foaf:homepage (note that this in fact an object property), roh:researchLine, vivo:keywords.
+That explains why it includes some of the basic FOAF properties such as foaf:name, foaf:nickname, foaf:title, foaf:mbox (note that this in fact an object property), foaf:img (note that this in fact an object property), vivo:description, foaf:firstName, foaf:surname, and rohes:secondFamilyName (for countries using two surnames).
+However, it considers all attributes and links defined in CERIF through the cfPers entity. foaf:Person incorporates the following data properties declared as attributes in cfPers, especially: identifier (vivo:identifier but preferrably roh:ORCID), roh:birthdate, foaf:gender, foaf:homepage (note that this in fact an object property), roh:researchLine, vivo:freeTextKeyword.
 Some important CERIF relationships that have also been adopted: Curriculum Vitae (roh:hasCV) which links foaf:Person with roh:CurriculumVitae, Event (roh:Activity) and Indicator (roh:Accreditation).

 Besides, an instance of a foaf:Person is associated to the following entities through object properties:

+-   vivo:AwardedDegree, where a researcher vivo:relates with an
+    roh:AcademicDegree

 -   roh:Accreditation, where a researcher roh:hasAccreditation of
     different types, e.g. roh:ResearchAccreditation or